African free trade bloc opens for business, but challenges remain

 But efforts to implement the deal will also likely face resistance from countries' domestic interest groups.
 Fears of losing out to more competitive neighbours initially made some countries, including West African giant Nigeria, sceptical of the pan-African project.

-Still, proponents of the zone are confident that initial steps towards its implementation will already allow member states to double intra-African trade by 2025.
+Still, proponents of the zone are confident that initial steps towards its implementation will already allow member states to quickly boost intra-African trade.

 "Economic integration is not an event.
-It's a process," said the AfCFTA secretariat's Ojakol.
+It's a process," said Silver Ojakol, chief of staff at the AfCFTA Secretariat.
 "We must start somewhere."